Learn on the go

 I believe that we all are here for a reason.
 Each of us has a mission and our goal is to find this mission of contributing somehow to the world.
 There are so many people who come, eat, drink, sleep, they just consume, take, they don’t give to the planet.
 For me it’s important to leave something behind, to make this planet better.
 The mission to which I’m contributing right now is on the one hand a business with 15 employees, mostly only breeders in the family.
 We are basically breeding 15 families, which is a big responsibility, especially when the country is in crisis and everybody fires people and you know that if you fire someone it means a starving family.
 And my other contribution is WoWoman.

-Scaling up requires different methods and face different challenges.
+Scaling up requires different methods and faces different challenges.

 Constant learning is the approach Zara always had.
-She rather starts things and learn on the way.
+She rather starts things and learns on the way.

 And just start.